I Trawl the Megahertz: Title track

 The album is dominated by its symphonic, 22-minute opening track, "I Trawl the Megahertz," which gives the album its name.
 Featuring a recurring motif played by swaying, lush string arrangement, as well as "weeping" trumpet, the song takes on "an almost dream-like state."
 Throughout the track, Yvonne Connors, speaking in a soft spoken word voice, intones poetry regarding "the story of [her] life."
 She follows her introduction with a splicing together and anecdotes and stories inspired by the aforementioned late night radio talk shows, mostly taken from phone-ins and documentaries, which are displayed as fragments of the narrator's memory.
 "Once contextualized this becomes a deeply moving autobiographical ode to isolation, loss and heartache," according to Chris Jones of the BBC, "it's as if McAloon's well-proven gift for aching melody and erudite love songs has, due to his enforced immobility, been subsumed into a purer and more abstract medium."
 The lines veer "from heartbreaking sadness to contemplations on time passed," according to Guy Collier of The Digital Fix, McAloon compared the song to a short film.

 Connors's narration is heartfelt, yet off-hand, and is as "bitter as all the best tales of loss," according to The Independent.
 The line "I said your daddy loves you, I said your daddy loves you very much.
 He just doesn't want to live with us anymore" was often singled out by reviewers for its disarming poignancy.
 MusicOMH compared the song to "a less cynical Black Box Recorder."
 McAloon was concerned about finding the correct narrator, saying "I wanted to make a record I could listen to, so it couldn't be me singing, because I can't stand my voice."
 He later told The Scotsman, "It has a woman speaking and it sounds like she's speaking about her voice.
 I loved that distance."
-McAloon explained the title song was 22 minutes long because it is "the length you'll get on an Atari."
+McAloon explained the title song was 22 minutes long because it is "the length you'll get on an Atari [ST computer]."
 He later felt it was a poor reason, "but in the end when I figured out the structure of it it was just gonna fall within what an Atari could do."
 He later explained the length of the song to watching a film:

 In the album's liner notes, McAloon said the song "seems to be a portrait of a woman who is trying to make sense of her life by reviewing selected memories.
 She is like someone with their hand on a radio dial, turning into distant stations, listening to fragments of different broadcasts.
 I say 'seems to' because a degree of vagueness suits my purpose and reflects the tentative way in which 'Megahertz' was written."